deliveryconf/deliveryconf-web/content/format.md

 * What successes have you had in this area?
 * If you had a magic wand, what would you want to see in 2-5 years?

+We're going to be heavily promoting this to vendors and others.
+They will be encouraged to listen and take notes about what their potential audiences need.
+They will not be allowed to shape the discussions.

 ### Sharing the knowledge

 After the conference, we will share recordings of talks *and the discussions* publicly.
 In this way we hope to be able to continue the discussions.